ruby-rdf/spira/README.md

 ## Support

 There are a number of ways to ask for help.
-In declining order of likelihood of response:
+In declining order of preference:

  * Fork the project and write a failing test, or a pending test for a feature request
  * Ask on the [public-rdf-ruby w3c mailing list][]